MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/New-AzureRmAnalysisServicesServer.md

 ```

 ### -Name
-Name of the Analysis Services server
+Specifies a name for the Analysis Services server.

 ```yaml
 Type: String